TheTeoChanel/teonunilksitesi/README.md

-# Teonunilksitesi
+# What is Teonunilksitesi?

-It means 'teo's first website'
+It means `teo's first website` in turkish.
+It is just test project in github that I made.

 # How to open

-Open `index.html` with browser that you use.
+Download the code, then open `index.html` in folder `teonunilksitesi/main` with browser that you use.